zazauzr/enterprise-endpoint-network-repair/README.md

 ---

-## License
+## Copyright and License

-Copyright (c) 2026.
+Copyright (c) 2026 zazauzr.
 All rights reserved.

-This repository and its associated automation assets are proprietary intellectual property.
-Unauthorized copying, distribution, modification, or commercial exploitation of this material via any medium is strictly prohibited.
+This repository and all its contents (including documentation, scripts, and configuration files) are proprietary.
+Unauthorized copying, modification, distribution, or commercial use of any materials from this repository, via any medium, is strictly prohibited without the express prior written permission of the copyright holder.